Organisational Resilience Check

 We recommend that you involve people who work in each area of the organisation.
 Different people may have different perspectives on the same issue.
 Hearing different views will enrich your understanding of your organisation.
 Many of the themes will need input from most people working for the organisation.

-For example: When reviewing the finance management theme, include the finance manager, finance administrator, staff members that manage budgets, or staff members involved in fundraising.
+For example: When reviewing the finance management theme, include the finance manager, finance administrator, staff members that manage budgets, and staff members involved in fundraising.
 When discussing internal communication, you may want to involve everyone in the organisation.

 3. How to answer the questions